rmcdonough/cop307/content/servicelens/Explore Servicelens/_index.en.md

 ![ServiceMetrics](/images/servicelens/sl-servicemetrics2.png?classes=shadow)

-6. From the `Logs1` table, click `View in CloudWatch Logs Insights`.
+6. From the `Logs` table, click `View in CloudWatch Logs Insights`.
 This will take you to the CloudWatch Logs Insights screen.
 7. Click the `Run query` button to execute the query and see log data.

 ![LogsInsights integration with Trace data](/images/servicelens/sl-servicemetrics-logsinsights.png?classes=shadow)